rotarasov/elnure/README.md

 # ElNURE
-A system (API + UI) for distributing students to their groups according to their electives.
-Dean's office is allowed to do custom rules for the distribution algorithm.
+A system (API + UI) for students distribution into groups according to their ranked electives.
+Dean's office is allowed to enforce custom rules for the distribution algorithm.

 Utilized Python, Django REST Framework, PostgreSQL, TypeScript, React.